VerseGroup/PeerTutor-ios/README.md

 # PeerTutor

-PeerTutor is the first full app launched by PSM.
+PeerTutor is the first full app launched by Verse.
 PeerTutor enables students to learn from and teach their classmates.

 # iOS App
 The iOS app is made with SwiftUI and Combine, the newest and greatest Apple frameworks.